ahmadkh1995/PCL_Probabilistic_Robotic/README.md

 The point cloud: globe-in-scene.txt contains all 3D points of a scene that contains our object.

 The point cloud: globe.txt contains only the 3D points of the object we want to find (in a different coordinate frame!).

-We want to find the transformation that aligns the globe on the scene.
-Make sure to visualize both of the point clouds before starting and optionally try to perform the alignment manually.

 The dataset consists of two txt files: